DandDsRTT/rtt-library/README.md

 These structures open with three braces (`{`), which Wolfram Language uses for lists.
 The outermost list is an ordered pair of a matrix and a variance.
 The matrix in turn is a list of lists, so that accounts for the other two braces.
 The variance is a string which tells whether the inner lists of the matrix are vectors or covectors.

-Valid variance strings for covariant matrices:
+Recognized variance strings for covariant matrices:
 * `"co"`
 * `"covector"`
 * `"covariant"`